 Alabama has long been recognized for its abundant water resources.
-With over 77,000 miles of perennial and intermittent streams and rivers, 481,757 acres of publicly-owned lakes and reservoirs, 610 square miles of estuaries, and 50 miles of coastal shoreline, the state is faced with a tremendous challenge to monitor and accurately report on the condition of its surface waters (ADEM, 2004).
+With over 129,700 miles of perennial and intermittent streams and rivers, 425,748 acres of publicly-owned lakes and reservoirs, 610 square miles of estuaries, and 337 miles of coastal shoreline (includes bays and inlets), the state is faced with a tremendous challenge to monitor and accurately report on the condition of its surface waters (ADEM, 2016).

-Sections 305(b) and 303(d) of the federal Clean Water Act direct states to monitor and report the condition of their water resources.
+Sections 305(b) and 303(d) of the federal Clean Water Act (CWA) direct states to monitor and report the condition of their water resources.
 Guidance published by the Environmental Protection Agency (EPA) provides a basic framework that states may use to fulfill this reporting requirement.
-Guidance for 2006 Assessment, Listing and Reporting Requirements Pursuant to Sections 303(d), 305(b) and 314 of the Clean Water Act provide recommendations on the delineation of assessment units, reporting the status and progress towards comprehensive assessment of state waters, attainment of state water quality standards and the basis for making attainment decisions, schedules for additional monitoring, listing waters which do not fully support their designated uses (i.e. impaired waters), and schedules to address impaired waters (EPA, 2005).
+Guidance for 2006 Assessment, Listing and Reporting Requirements Pursuant to Sections 303(d), 305(b) and 314 of the Clean Water Act provides recommendations on the delineation of assessment units, reporting the status and progress towards comprehensive assessment of state waters, attainment of state water quality standards and the basis for making attainment decisions, schedules for additional monitoring, listing waters which do not fully support their designated uses (i.e. impaired waters), and schedules to address impaired waters (EPA, 2005).
+This methodology is consistent with this guidance and supplemental guidance issued in 2008, 2010, 2012, 2014, 2016, and 2018.

 Alabama's assessment and listing methodology establishes a process, consistent with EPA's guidance, to assess the status of surface waters in Alabama relative to the designated uses assigned to each waterbody.
 The methodology will also describe the procedure to assign the size or extent of assessed waterbodies.
-This methodology is not intended to limit the data or information that the State considers as it prepares an Alabama's Integrated Water Monitoring Report (IWQMAR).
+This methodology is not intended to limit the data or information that the State considers as it prepares an Alabama's Integrated Water Quality Monitoring and Assessment Report (IWQMAR).
 Rather, it is intended to establish a rational and consistent process for reporting the status of Alabama's surface waters relative to their designated uses.